RichJ233/CIVL6059_Assembly-RAC4PMs/README.md

 #### Resources

+- Preliminary of robotic kinematic: https://www.coursera.org/learn/robotics1/home/welcome

+- Optimization algorithms: particle swarm optimization (https://www.youtube.com/watch?v=JhgDMAm-imI), model predictive control (https://engineering.purdue.edu/~zak/Second_ed/MPC_handout.pdf)

+- Certain useful robotic arm sources and simulation codes will updated at this repository.

 ## Additional resource

 It will be updated in recent.

-## Need support

-If you have any inquiries, please feel free to send them to jiang_ruiqi AT connect DOT hku DOT hk.

 ## Acknowledgements

 - This repository is ONLY for the course assessment of students enrolled in CIVL6059.
 Please notify me if you have any other requests.

+- If you have any inquiries, please feel free to send them to jiang_ruiqi AT connect DOT hku DOT hk.